ericrlau/SP56/Build_Guide.md

 # SP56
 ## Build Guide (From PCBA)

-> :Warning: **This is a partially tested project.** Do not use to create your own copy unless you are willing to debug the hardware and/or firmware.
+> :warning: **This is a partially tested project.** Do not use to create your own copy unless you are willing to debug the hardware and/or firmware.

 ---
 ## What You'll Need